ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

 {% endblock %}

-{% block product_packaging %}
+{% block packaging %}
 ## Product Packaging

-ARIA-S1-GUNW standard products are packaged as NetCDF4 files.

 ### Naming convention

 The ARIA-S1-GUNW product names contain detailed information about their acquisition and processing, as illustrated in the figure below.

 GUNW naming convention includes:
 - The imaging platform name, which is always S1 for Sentinel-1.
 - Dataset name of the product (GUNW)
 - Satellite orientation.
 A for ascending or D for descending
 - Satellite look direction.
 L for left-looking or R for right-looking
 - Satellite track (3-digit number)
 - Acquisition mode
 - Reference and secondary acquisition dates (YYYYMMDD)
 - Center time of product in UTC (HHMMSS)
 - Decimal latitude of the western edge of the south and northernmost IFG corners (5-digit number with 3 significant digits)
 - Precise (P) or restituted (R) orbit precision for reference and secondary acquisition, respectively
 - data system tag (unique hash for each product)
 - standard product version tag

 ![GUNW naming scheme](../images/asf_gunw_names.png "Breakdown of ARIA-S1-GUNW Naming Scheme")

 ### Product Elements

 The product is packaged as a NetCDF4 file, with its top-level group named "science."
 Within the science group, there is a "grids" group, which is further divided into three subgroups: "data," "imagingGeometry," and "corrections."
-The "data" group contains 2D datasets at a resolution of 3 arc-seconds (\~90 m) and the "imagingGeometry" group includes 3D datasets posted laterally at 0.1-degree intervals (\~11 km).
+The "data" group contains 2D datasets at a resolution of 3 arc-seconds (~90 m) and the "imagingGeometry" group includes 3D datasets posted laterally at 0.1-degree intervals (~11 km).
 The "corrections" group provides ionospheric, tropospheric, and solid Earth corrections, and if a weather model is available, the corresponding weather model file will be included here.
 All 2D and 3D datasets are in the EPSG:4326 projection.

 The output netCDF file will include the layers listed in Table 2 below.